Black Star, Duo of Yasiin Bey and Talib Kweli, Reunite for First Album in 24 Years, 'No Fear of Time'

 Kweli added, “This is very similar to how we did the first album.
 But the first album, there were no mobile studios.
 This entire album, we have not set foot in one recording studio.
 It’s all been done in hotel rooms and backstage at Dave Chappelle shows.”

 The first new episode of The Midnight Miracle, titled “BUGS BUNNY MATHEMATICSX,” further details the story behind No Fear of Time and serves as the album’s audio liner notes.
-The following episode, “New Normal,” includes a non-LP freestyle between Bey, Kweli, and the Roots’ Black Thought.
+The episode also features a preview of new Black Star music, plus appearances by the Roots’ Questlove and Black Thought, Roc Marciano, and more.

 “What you will continue to get out of us is a sincere expression,” Bey said in a statement.
 “It’s who we really are, what we’re really responding to, and what’s really important to us.”